2.1 The CNA Role, Scope & Delegation

 Delegation and Accountability

-Delegation is the transfer of a task from a licensed nurse to a CNA while the nurse keeps responsibility for the outcome.
-Before accepting a delegated task the CNA should confirm the Five Rights of Delegation: the right task, right circumstance, right person, right direction/communication, and right supervision.
+Delegation is the transfer of a task from a licensed nurse to a CNA while the nurse keeps responsibility for the overall outcome.
+Before accepting a delegated task, confirm the Five Rights of Delegation:

 Accountability is shared but not erased.
-The nurse is accountable for delegating appropriately; the CNA is accountable for performing the task correctly, within training, and for reporting results.
-If a task is outside your training, unsafe for that resident, or not on the care plan, decline it and tell the nurse.
-Saying "I have not been trained to do that" is the safe, correct, and registry-protecting answer.
+The nurse is accountable for delegating appropriately; the CNA is personally accountable for performing the task correctly, within training, and for reporting results.
+If a task is outside your training, unsafe for that resident, or not on the care plan, you decline it and tell the nurse.
+Saying "I have not been trained to do that" is the safe, correct, and registry-protecting answer — it is not insubordination.
+A nurse cannot delegate a task the CNA is legally barred from doing (such as giving a medication); delegation never stretches scope.

 Because the CNA spends the most time at the bedside, the CNA is the facility's early-warning system.
-Report promptly any change: new confusion, skin breakdown, refusal to eat, a fall, a complaint of pain, or unusual behavior.
-Subjective complaints ("my chest hurts") and objective findings (BP 90/50, reddened heel) both go to the licensed nurse without delay.
+Report promptly any change: new confusion, skin breakdown, refusal to eat, a fall, a complaint of pain, shortness of breath, or unusual behavior.
+Both subjective complaints ("my chest hurts") and objective findings (blood pressure 90/50, a reddened heel) go to the licensed nurse without delay.

-Document objective, factual observations using approved facility forms or the electronic record.
+Document objective, factual observations using approved facility forms or the electronic health record.
 Chart only after care is given, only what you personally did or witnessed, and never for another aide.
-Errors are corrected per facility policy (single line, initial, date) — never erased or whited out.
-If care was not documented, it is treated as not done.
+Correct errors per facility policy — a single line through the mistake, your initials, and the date — never erase, scribble out, or use white-out.
+The legal principle the exam loves: "if it was not documented, it was not done."

 A licensed nurse on a New Jersey skilled nursing unit asks a CNA to push the resident's IV pain medication because the nurse is busy with an admission.
 What is the CNA's most appropriate response?

-While giving morning care, a CNA notices a new quarter-sized reddened area over a resident's tailbone that does not blanch.
+While giving morning care, a CNA notices a new quarter-sized reddened area over a resident's tailbone that does not blanch when pressed.
 The next shift's CNA is about to arrive.
 What should the CNA do?